Download the PHP package laragear/webauthn without Composer

 Password Fallback

-By default, the eloquent-webauthn can be used to log in users with passwords when the credentials are not a WebAuthn JSON payload.
+By default, the eloquent-webauthn can be used to log in users with passwords when the credentials are not a WebAuthn JSON payload, like a password.
 This way, your normal Authentication flow is unaffected:

 You may disable the fallback to only allow WebAuthn authentication by setting password_fallback to false.
 This may force you to handle classic user/password using a separate guard.